 Augmented reality is an option which sounds a little futuristic to some - but it’s possible now.
-In fact, wider digital transformations can turn traditional factories into smart ones.
-By embracing new software and systems, factories can be more efficient, productive and better places to work.
+In fact, wider digital transformations can turn traditional factories into smart factory.
+By embracing new software and systems, factories can be more efficient, productive, and better places to work.

 We’ve created a free resource outlining what a smart factory looks like and the steps you’ll need to take to get there.